-Lumiera is envisioned as a heavyweight yet coherent »Application« — not so much as platform, framework or operating system.
-And, in accordance with this focus, we place no emphasis on possible configuration changes and state transitions within the running application as a whole.
-And, while in fact it is possible to close and load a new Session, most of the time we assume the application just to be “up and running” — all required services to be available and interfaces to be accessible.
-Without doubt, these are simplifications, but serve us well to cut down complexity — yet still there needs to be one dedicated realm to deal with these specific concerns of configuration, dependency and lifecyle.
+Lumiera is envisaged as a heavyweight yet coherent »Application« — which implies it is not so much seen as “a platform”, framework or operating system.
+And, in line with this understanding, we place no emphasis on possible configuration changes and state transitions within the running application as a whole.
+The ability to react “life” to some global setting changes can be limited to relevant special cases.
+And, while it is indeed possible to close and load a new Session from a running application instance, in most parts of the code base we assume the application just to be “up and running” — all required services are assumed to be available and interfaces to be accessible.
+If some of these assumptions break, an exception is raised and the application unwinds.
+Without doubt, these decisions represent a forcible simplification, and might be limiting at times, yet serve us well to cut down complexity in large parts of the code base — however, there needs to be one dedicated realm to deal with all these specific concerns related to configuration, interdependency and lifecyle.

-So we treat all these concerns within a small and self contained structure, clearly
+So we treat all these concerns within a focused and self contained structure, called

-set apart from all the other layers, services and subsystems.
-This dedicated
+the »Vessel«, and clearly set apart from all the other layers, services and subsystems.

 [

 of the Lumiera Application.
-The sourcecode is kept in a separate folder src/common
+The sourcecode is kept in a separate folder src/vessel

-It serves the purpose of pulling up and tearing down the application in a controlled
+Its purpose is to bootstrap and tear-down the application in a controlled way,

 Subsystems

-However, initially the application needs to be brought up, and at the end, all parts need to be unwound cleanly.
-To organise this process, we identify a limited number of Subsystems within the Application, which are more or less independent.
+However, before becoming operational, the application must be bootstrapped, and at the end, all parts need to be unwound cleanly.
+To organise this process, we identify a limited number of Subsystems within the Application, which are self-sufficient and operate independently, at least to some degree.
 Each Subsystem is self contained and groups some other parts and services, which typically work together and may be mutually dependent.
 These subsystems represent a grouping, applied for the purpose of starting and stopping the application in a regular way; they rather do not correspond 1:1 to a layer, an interface, a class or a plugin.
 As a matter of fact, they are rather irrelevant outside the mentioned »Application realm«.
 A subsystem may depend on other subsystems, which comprises a clear startup- and shutdown-ordering.
 However, once the application is in normal operational mode, the subsystems turn into a passive, guarding and managing role; the activities relevant for the application’s purpose rather rely on components, interfaces, services, all aggregated into the three Layers »Stage«, »Steam« and »Vault«.

 We expect the following subsystems to be built eventually: